commercetools/vrap/README.md

 # VRAP

 Vrap is a validating REST API proxy.
-In order to be able to validate rest api calls the proxy consumes [RAML](http://raml.org/) definition files with version 1.0
+In order to be able to validate rest api calls the proxy consumes [RAML](http://raml.org/) 1.0 definition files

 ## Usage